- WHERE TO STAY

 Berth 38/39, Dock Gate 4, Southampton, SO14 3GG

 City cruise terminal is in the Western Docks, and is accessed through Dock Gates 8,10 or 20.

-It is the closest terminal to Southampton's coach and railway stations, and is the the only terminal within possible walking distance of these.
+Together with the newest terminal, Horizon it is the closet terminal to Southampton's coach and railway stations; these are the only terminals within possible walking distance of these.
 Although only a handful of passengers would attempt this 10-15 minute walk with luggage.

 The closest hotels to the City cruise terminal are the Novotel, Ibis and Holiday Inn hotels.
 The Ibis and Novotel are opposite dock gate 10 and the Holiday Inn by dock gate 8.
 You could walk to these if you are reasonably fit and not travelling with heavy luggage.